 most important thing is – to get moving – even in a small way!
 And consistently!

-More pages about exercise for seniors and elderly:
+More on exercise for seniors and elderly:

 Fun Exercises For The Elderly

 -- At age 96, Dad is a champ with exercises for the elderly.
 We're